phpstan/phpstan-strict-rules/README.md

 * Types in `switch` condition and `case` value must match.
 PHP compares them loosely by default and that can lead to unexpected results.
 * Check that statically declared methods are called statically.
 * Disallow `empty()` - it's a very loose comparison (see [manual](https://php.net/empty)), it's recommended to use more strict one.
+* Disallow short ternary operator (`?:`) - implies weak comparison, it's recommended to use null coalesce operator (`??`) or ternary operator with strict condition.
 * Disallow variable variables (`$$foo`, `$this->$method()` etc.)
 * Disallow overwriting variables with foreach key and value variables
 * Always true `instanceof`, type-checking `is_*` functions and strict comparisons `===`/`!==`.
 These checks can be turned off by setting `checkAlwaysTrueInstanceof`/`checkAlwaysTrueCheckTypeFunctionCall`/`checkAlwaysTrueStrictComparison` to false.